top of page

 Why are you doing this?

-I wanted to create a project specifically for bi+ people, who experience particular prejudices and stereotypes, and experience biphobia from both the queer community and the straight world.
-As a result, bi+ people are less likely to be out of the closet than their lesbian and gay counterparts, more likely to experience poor mental health, and less likely to join queer communities (Stonewall).
-My hope for this project is that it will give bi+ writers the chance to reclaim the in-betweenness that has been used to shut us out, and instead harness it creatively.
-I hope the workshops will give bi+ poets a chance to develop their skills and write more, and that the anthology will increase representation of bi+ people and exist as an object that helps future bi+ people feel less alone.
-I want all the workshops and events to be as focused on building community as developing craft and celebrating writers, and I want the @bi_poets social media profiles to keep that community going even after funding runs out.
+I hoped this project would give bi+ writers the chance to reclaim the in-betweenness that has been used to shut us out, and instead harness it creatively.
+I wanted the workshops to give bi+ poets a chance to develop their skills and write more, and hoped that the anthology would increase representation of bi+ people and exist as an object that helps future bi+ people feel less alone.
+I wanted all the workshops and events to be as focused on building community as developing craft and celebrating writers, and I want the @bi_poets social media profiles to keep that community going now that its initial funding has run out.
 Hopefully this project will do something small to reduce biphobia and its impacts on us.

 Why poetry?
 I'm a poet, it's all I know.
 I'm sorry if you're a bi+ science fiction writer - hopefully you'll find the outcomes of the project interesting and fingers crossed there will be a project some day for you too!